r1delta/r1delta/README.md

 13) Add `-game r1delta -listenserver -multiple +fatal_script_errors 0` as launch parameters in your Origin/EA App/Steam client.
 14) Success!

-If you aren't using Origin, you'll also want to download the `Titanfall.exe` provided in the releases, just drag and replace the one inside your Titanfall installation.
+If you aren't using Origin, you'll also want to download the `Titanfall.exe` provided in the releases, just drag and replace the one inside your Titanfall installation and run it with the launch arguments `-noorigin`.

 # Additional Resources:
 - Download DLC Maps from here if you don't have the Deluxe Edition: [https://archive.org/details/r1titanfall_org](https://archive.org/details/r1titanfall_org) the DLC maps are the .zip files that weigh ~1.5GB